An exterior door that opens outward is more vulnerable to force attacks than an inward opening one.

 You can have the most secure deadbolt in the world but if the hinges are not protected, your outward swinging door remains extremely vulnerable.

-This is why reinforcing the hinges should be your first step to make your door impenetrable to thieves.
+This is why reinforcing the hinges should be your first step to making your door impenetrable to thieves.
 Fortunately, it’s neither time-consuming nor expensive.

 In order to prevent your outward opening door from removing, you want to make sure it has high-security hinges.

 These are the most common types of security hinges for outswing doors:

 - Non-removable pin hinges (aka fast-riveted hinges).
 These hinges have pins with flattened (crimped) ends, and the rivets (hence the name) prevent the pin from removing or popping out (here is a durable model).

 - Stud hinges.
 These hinges are similar to standard hinges with the exception that they come with built-in studs.
 Opposite the studs, you will find holes the studs fit into when the door is closed.
 Stud hinges will keep the door in place even if the hinge pins are removed.

 If you’re on a budget you may want to add studs to your existing hinges (these are pretty easy to install).
 This way you don’t have to spend more than a few bucks to secure your outward swinging door.

 Here is a helpful video that demonstrates exactly how you can do that:

 As another DIY alternative, you can modify your existing hinges yourself by drilling a small hole through the pin and the hinge on the inside part and placing a set screw into the hole.
 The setscrew will keep the pin in place and can only be accessed when the door is open.

 If you want to reinforce your front door make sure you also check out our complete guide here.